opatiny/chemexper-internship-workbook/projects/bioreactor/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 ## Packages used

 - `legoino-util`: to parse the logs (installed as a global variable)
+- influxdb
+- gate
+- dashboard

+**Comment:** MQTT nodes are built in the basic install.

 ## Results

-The GUI is composed of two tabs: *Advanced* and *Inspect logs*.
+The GUI is composed of two tabs: _Advanced_ and _Inspect logs_.

-The *Advanced* tab allows you to select one of the serial devices that has been identified as a bioreactor.
+The _Advanced_ tab allows you to select one of the serial devices that has been identified as a bioreactor.
 Once the device is selected, you can see its current settings.
 This information is updated every second.
 Additionally, you can send any serial command, as you would from the Arduino IDE serial monitor.

-On the other hand, the *Inspect logs* tab allows you to see the logs stored in the database.Charts that display the liquid temperature and the weight are shown.
+On the other hand, the _Inspect logs_ tab allows you to see the logs stored in the database.Charts that display the liquid temperature and the weight are shown.
 The user can set the time spans using a dropdown menu.

 <img src="./images/bioreactor-gui-advanced.png" alt="./images/bioreactor-gui-advanced.png" width="100%" class="center">